LifeInvaderr/CodeQuiz/README.md

 From this project, I learned to be less harsh to myself.
 As when talking to my peers, and instructors/TA's.
 When doing my research to solve a problem that I had, using additional resources such as snippets of code is acceptable.
 Especially when understanding how code functions and transforming them.

 As when researching Javascript, I learned that it was made within 10 days.
 When hearing this, I was disappointed about how long it took to complete this assignment.
 After accepting that they had more experience in coding than I do, I shouldn't be comparing myself to those who do.

+## If I had more time into the near future, I would like to apply more effort into the CSS and buttons